aimms/how-to/C_Deployment/Deploy_DataServerComm_1_Publish.rst

 Oops, I see several problems that we can work on.

 #.
 I want to continue working on the app itself using my development environment.
-Now, the system asks whether I want to solve on a PRO system, while I am clearly not connected to that PRO system – I just want to be able to `test and debug <https://how-to.aimms.com/Deploy_DataServerComm_2_Develop.html>`_  my application.
+Now, the system asks whether I want to solve on a PRO system, while I am clearly not connected to that PRO system – I just want to be able to :doc:`test and debug <Deploy_DataServerComm_2_Develop>` my application.

 #.
 I want to remove the veil that drops down when a procedure of the data session runs for more than a few seconds.
-See topic `Remove the veil for long running procedures <https://how-to.aimms.com/Deploy_DataServerComm_3_RemoveVeil.html>`_
+See topic :doc:`Deploy_DataServerComm_3_RemoveVeil`

 .. include:: ../includes/form.def